COMP2281/software-engineering-group24-25-04/TestPlan_Group04.md

 **Test environment:** Deployed application on a variety of office computers and other devices used within the organisation.

+**Test Case ID:** sys_test_xx

+**Description of test:** Testing that the automated reminder function correctly triggers monthly reminders to all registered staff members who have assigned projects

+**Related requirement document details:** Automated reminders user stories- Sending monthly automated reminders on project progress

+**Prerequisites for test:**
+1. Staff members must have registered email addresses in system
+2. At least one active project must be assigned to each staff member.
+3. The system’s scheduler for reminders should be enabled.
+4. Access to the system database.

+**Test procedure:**
+1. Set the system's date to the last day of the month.
+2. Trigger the automated reminder function via a POST API call.
+3. Verify that the system generates reminders for all staff members with assigned projects.
+4. Check the system database to confirm that an email reminder was queued for each assigned user.
+5. Validate that the email service function executes properly without errors.

+**Test material used:**
+1. Database records with pre-registered staff and assigned projects
+2. API request to trigger reminders.
+3. System logs to check processed reminders.

+**Expected result (test oracle):**
+1. If the test passes, all staff members with assigned projects will receive an email reminder prompting them to update their progress.
+The system logs successful reminder dispatch for each valid user.
+2. If the test fails, no email is sent to staff members due to system failure.
+Emails are sent incorrectly such as duplicate reminders and incorrect users.
+The system crashes or takes too long to process reminders.

+Comments: None
+Created by: JJ
+Test environment(s): Windows 11, Google Chrome, Gmail

 ## Section 3: Testing Context